mdAbdullahAnas/mdAbdullahAnas/README.md

 ---

 ## 👨‍💻 About Me
+- 🎓 BSc in Software Engineering at Amarican International University(AIUB)
 - 🎓 **Software Engineer** with a focus on **Mobile Application Development**
 - 📱 Skilled in **Android (Kotlin, Java)** and **Cross-Platform Apps (Flutter)**
 - 🤖 Exploring **Artificial Intelligence & Machine Learning**